UNKNOWNTIMER/whoAreYou/README.md

   - Instantly see what your Markdown documents look like in HTML as you create them.
 * Sync Scrolling
   - While you type, LivePreview will automatically scroll to the current location you're editing.
 * GitHub Flavored Markdown
 * Syntax highlighting
 * [KaTeX](https://khan.github.io/KaTeX/) Support
 * Dark/Light mode
 * Toolbar for basic Markdown formatting
 * Supports multiple cursors
 * Save the Markdown preview as PDF
-* Emoji support in preview :tada:
+* Emoji support in preview 🎉
 * App will keep alive in tray for quick usage
 * Full screen mode
   - Write distraction free.